 Place the egg in the ice cold water while you are peeling the egg.
 I peel the eggs with my thumb pressing it flat against the side of the egg and move around the egg until it all peeled.
 Yes the water is COLD, remember this helps the eggs peel nicely.

 Once all the eggs are peeled, place them in a bowl or gallon zipper bag.
 Then place the pot of beets into the water to chill it quickly so you can then place the eggs into the beet juice.
 It will only take a couple of minutes for the pot to cool down, then remove the beets and place the eggs into the beet juice or pour the beet juice into the bowl or bag to completely cover the eggs.
 If you need more liquid to cover the eggs add a little more water, you want the eggs submerged in the liquid so they color evenly.
 Don’t try to put the eggs into a large bowl as you won’t have enough liquid to cover them, a zipper bag works well placed into a bowl to hold the liquid around the egg.

 Allow the eggs to soak in the beet juice for one hour.

-The slice the eggs in half and remove the yolk and mix it up all smooth with yogurt, mayonaise or a little of both like I do.
+Slice the eggs in half and remove the yolk and mix it up all smooth with yogurt, mayonnaise or a little of both like I do.
 Click here for my my favorite deviled egg recipe.